-Prereq: 11-500 or 12-500
+Prereq: 11-500 or 12-500 Meets requirements for BGTS

 21 506 Doctrine of God, Doctrine of Creation

 Examination of key issues and basic theological questions relating to monotheism, atheism, idolatry, Trinitarian doctrine, language about God and the doctrine of creation.
 Analysis of the relationship between these loci and those studied in 21-507 and 21-508.